April is Stress Awareness Month

 The first thing you can do to help ease stress in your life is to improve your diet overall.
 Many people stress over poor body image and physical health problems.
 By eating better, you can help work on these issues as well.
 Sugar and caffeine are the two biggest culprits when it comes to ruining your diet.
 Instead, try foods that are high in antioxidants.
 Foods such as avocados, blueberries, and leafy greens such as kale and spinach are great ways to help feed your body and your brain and help regulate your bodily systems such as your blood sugar.

 Going hand-in-hand with eating better is exercising.
 Doing something as simple as going for a walk can relax you more than you thought possible.
 Also, when you’re alone with your thoughts, some people are able to work through some of their stressors and put them into perspective.
 If this doesn’t sound like you, then you can go for a walk with a friend or family member.
-The company will help to relax you immensely and help give you a sounding board for your own stresses
+The company will help to relax you immensely and help give you a sounding board for your own stresses.

 The idea of relaxing is easier said than done.
 But if you don’t, the impact can be real.
 Our body has a “fight or flight” response to stressors such as conflict.
 It makes your heart rate and blood pressure go up.
 Do this enough each day and you’re right around the corner from a stroke or heart attack.
 To stop this, spend a few minutes each day relaxing.
 Find a quiet place at work, pop in your headphones, and listen to a relaxation/meditation album on your mp3 player.
 These can also be great ways to unwind at night if the stress in your life is keeping you from sleeping as you should.

-This one many sound strange, but studies show that it actually works.
+This one may sound strange, but studies show that it actually works.
 When we live and work in an unkempt, untidy environment, it adds levels of subconscious stress to our lives.
 Even when you’re home trying to unwind in front of the television, you could subconsciously be stressing yourself out as you look around at the clutter that needs to be taken care of.
 This doesn’t have to be a major cleaning project.
 Set a timer and spend just fifteen minutes a day working to declutter your home and office and you will give yourself a sense of accomplishment that will also help knock out some of your underlying stresses.

-A big source of stress can be work related.
+A big source of stress can be work-related.
 If you’re the type of person who lets your work pile up until the last minute, you’re headed for a stress-related crash.
 Instead, make a point to get organized.
 Spend a few minutes creating to-do lists and then stick with them.
-You will be amazed how just checking items off the list will help give you a sense of satisfaction and help you get rid of some of that stress.
+You will be amazed at how just checking items off the list will help give you a sense of satisfaction and help you get rid of some of that stress.
 Also, consider shutting down the Internet and other distractors (like your phone and Facebook) so that you can get more work done and not feel like you are playing catch-up later.

 Many people are finding that holistic and natural remedies for health problems actually work, sometimes better than more modern medicine.
 One stress reducer that many people are turning to is essential oils.
 Taking a few of these and applying them to your wrists or temples can help calm you and relax you.
 You can also add them to massage oils or bath salts and the smells and qualities of the oils will calm you more than you thought possible.
 (And while we’re at it, massages and soothing baths with or without essential oils are another great way to ease stress.)
 Our favorite essential oils include lavender, which is kind of a go-to oil, as well as chamomile, frankincense, rose, and vanilla.